Spheroidal Molecular Communication via Diffusion: Signaling Between Homogeneous Cell Aggregates: S2S Communication

 Following \cite{arjmandi2016ion}, we define $\textbf{Y}(t)$ as the number of molecules that are released from the transmitter with release function $g(t)$ within the interval $t \in [0, T_s]$, where $T_s$ is the time slot duration, and subsequently observed at the receiver at time $t$ within the same interval. $\textbf{Y}(t)$ can be modeled using a Poisson distribution with mean

-\subsection{Received Signal in on-off keying modulation}
+\subsection{Received Signal in On-Off keying modulation}

-We adopt the on-off keying modulation scheme, in which time is divided into time slots of duration $T_s$.
+We adopt the on-off keying modulation scheme where time is divided into time slots of duration $T_s$.
 In each time slot, the transmission of equiprobable bits 0 and 1 is represented by the average release of 0 and $N$ molecules from \textit{each} cell at the beginning of the time slot, respectively.

 At sampling time $t_s$ in each time slot, the received signal is defined as the number of molecules of type $A$ inside the spheroidal receiver volume.
-This sampling time is chosen to maximize the observation probability $p_{\text{obs}}(t)$.
+The sampling time is chosen to maximize the observation probability $p_{\rm obs}(t)$.
 The receiver utilizes the observed sample to make a decision regarding the transmitted bit.

-We define the sequence of transmitted bits for current and $J$ previous time slots, $B_j = b_j \in [0,1]$, where $j \in [0:J]$.
-When $j$ is 0, it corresponds to the current time slot $[0, T_s]$.
-Conversely, when $j$ is greater than 0, it indicates the previous time slot $[-jT_s,-(j-1)T_s]$.
-We immediately have that the number of molecules released at the current time slot ($j=0$) and observed by the receiver at time $t \in [0, T_s]$ is a Poisson-distributed RV with mean $b_0y(t)$ where $y(t)$ is given by \eqref{NOBS}.
-The number of residual molecules released in the previous time slot, $j$, and observed in the current time slot, $j=0$, at time $t$ is denoted as Poisson RV $\textbf{I}_j(t)$ with mean
+We define the sequence of transmitted bits for current and $W$ previous time slots, $B_w = b_w \in [0,1]$, where $w \in [0:W]$.
+When $w=0$, it corresponds to the current time slot $[0, T_s]$.
+Conversely, when $w>0$, it indicates the previous time slot $[-wT_s,-(w-1)T_s]$.
+We immediately have that the number of molecules released at the current time slot ($w=0$) and observed by the receiver at time $t \in [0, T_s]$ is a Poisson-distributed RV with mean $b_0y(t)$ where $y(t)$ is given by \eqref{NOBS}.
+The number of residual molecules released in the previous time slot, $w$, and observed in the current time slot, $w=0$, at time $t$ is denoted as Poisson RV $\textbf{I}_w(t)$ with mean